mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-activate.markdown

-title: django.utils.translation activate code examples
+title: django.utils.translation activate Example Code
 category: page
 slug: django-utils-translation-activate-examples
-sortorder: 500011494
+sortorder: 500011499
 toc: False
 sidebartitle: django.utils.translation activate
-meta: Python example code for the activate function from the django.utils.translation module of the Django project.
+meta: Python example code for the activate callable from the django.utils.translation module of the Django project.

-activate is a function within the django.utils.translation module of the Django project.
+activate is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-cms